Experienced Akita Breeder Refuses to Sell a Puppy to His Brother Because He Believes He Can't Handle One and Gets Criticized by Some Family Members

 Research in family psychology supports the idea that generational patterns often shape decision-making processes, especially in high-stakes situations like pet ownership.

-OP wants his brother to read the answers
+OP wants his brother to read the answers.

 Dog care professional says:

-They say that OP’s brother should do his research
+They say that OP’s brother should do his research.

 The Importance of Training in Dog Ownership

-He is not thinking about possible consequences.
+He is not considering the possible consequences.

 OP says: